-These waivers are related to licensing, renewal of license, restoration or reactivation of license due to the COVID-19 emergency, however the waivers do not extend to licenses that have been subject to discipline.
+These waivers are related to licensing, renewal of a license, and restoration or reactivation of a license due to the COVID-19 emergency, however, the waivers do not extend to licenses that have been subject to discipline.

 The other waivers allow for easier vaccinations by practitioners and students, due to the COVID-19 emergency.